 Should I contact or pay PRA Receivables Management, LLC?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like PRA Receivables Management, LLC for millions of clients nationwide.
+The most effective way to deal with PRA Receivables Management, LLC is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like PRA Receivables Management, LLC on behalf of their clients.

 And they may be able to help you too.